A distributional approach to fractional Sobolev spaces and fractional variation: asymptotics I: Preliminaries

 \subsection{Extended Leibniz's rules for~\texorpdfstring{$\nabla^\alpha$}{nablaˆalpha} and~\texorpdfstring{$\div^\alpha$}{divˆalpha}}

 The following two results extend the validity of Leibniz's rules proved in~\cite{CS18}*{Lemmas~2.6 and~2.7} to $\Lip_b$-regular functions and $\Lip_b$-regular vector fields.
-The proofs are very similar to the ones given in~\cite{CS18} and to those of \cref{res:frac_div_Lip_b} and \cref{res:frac_nabla_Lip_b}, and thus are left to the reader.
+The proofs are very similar to the ones given in~\cite{CS18} and to that of \cref{res:frac_div_Lip_b}, and thus are left to the reader.

 \begin{lemma}[Extended Leibniz's rule for $\nabla^\alpha$] Let $\alpha\in(0,1)$.
 If $f\in\Lip_b(\R^n)$ and $\eta\in\Lip_c(\R^n)$, then

 where

 for all $x\in\R^n$, with